ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ort rules for action in case of accident:
+rt rules for action in case of accident:
 For dust in the eyes, avoid rubbing;
 dash cold water in them; removing
 clnders.etc, with tho round point of a